 Does child support ever end early in NC?

 Child Support ends early upon the death or emancipation of the minor child.
 Child support also terminates upon the death of the payor.
-Also a significant change in the number of physical custody overnights can warrant a modification or termination of child support.
+Also a significant change in the number of physical custody overnights can warrant a termination or modification of child support in NC.

 Can child support extend past age 18 for disabled adults in NC?